Crataco/ai-guide/guide/models.md

 - Transformers has the advantage of being widely available, but its models take up more space and power.

-- GGML versions are efficient, using less RAM and hard drive space thanks to quantization, which I will explain in a bit.
+- GGML versions are efficient, using less RAM and hard drive space thanks to quantization, which this guide will explain in a bit.
 For example, a 13B model that'd take 64GB of RAM through Transformers could take 16GB of RAM through GGML.
 This is a better idea if you don't have a gaming desktop.

 - GPTQ/Exllama, too, supports quantization, but is useful if you have a gaming desktop with an NVIDIA graphics card.
 For AMD, your mileage may vary.